DCAN-Labs/cdni-brain/docs/containers.md

 **PLEASE NOTE: This does NOT apply to the regular NHP ABCD BIDS pipeline.**

-This container needs to be built on the VM, it is too large to be built on DockerHub.
-This container will take up around 20GB of space so make sure to first check that there is enough space on the VM to build it.

-This pipeline doesn't use a layered build (with internal- and external-tools) like the normal NHP, Infant, and DCAN ACBD BIDS pipelines use.
-It instead uses gitsubmodules and gitlfs to link certain dependencies such as the DCAN Bold Processing repo and the macaque image templates.
+This pipeline doesn't use the layered build with **internal-tools** and **external-software** like the normal NHP, Infant, and DCAN ACBD BIDS pipelines use.
+It instead uses git submodules and git lfs to link certain dependencies such as the DCAN Bold Processing repo and the macaque image templates.

 In order to build this container, you first need to clone the correct repository and initialize the git submodules.
 You can do this by running the following commands: